 The Saatva Classic.
 Saatva HD, and Solaire mattresses ship for free and comes with free white glove delivery as well as free removal of your old mattress.
 The bed does not arrive compressed and rolled-up in a tiny box (i.e. it technically should not be considered a bed-in-a-box).

 Rather, the mattress arrives in its normal state protected by a plastic sleeve and a huge box.
 Don’t worry though, that’s why Saatva offers free white glove delivery.
 Someone else will be there to do all the heavy lifting and help you set it up.

 If you decide you don’t like it during the trial period, just give the company a call and they will arrange for someone to come pick it up from your home and issue you a full refund.
 However, the company will hit you for a $99 return fee so keep that in mind.

-Saatva also backs their mattresses with a 15 year warranty, which will protect against defects in workmanship and materials.
+Saatva also backs their mattresses with a 15 year warranty, which protects against defects in workmanship and materials.
 In the first two years, the company will replace the mattress free of charge if defects are discovered.
 In years 3-15, the company will repair or re-cover the mattress if defects are found but they will charge you a $99 transportation fee.
 Saatva HD and Saatva Solaire have 20-year and 25-year warranties respectively.
 You can read about all of the warranties on Saatva’s website.